 Cities often outdo suburbs when it comes to attractions and events.
 There’s no Broadway in New Jersey or Connecticut and it’s unlikely to have your choice of so many restaurants and cafes in the burbs.
 If a culturally rich landscape is important to you and you want access to it all the time, you might want to stay in the city.
 If, however, your more of a homebody or don’t mind making your way into New York every once in a while to hear a talk or see a performance, living outside the city might be a better fit for you.

-It’s important to think about childcare in both city and burb living situations.
+It’s important to think about childcare in when considering options in where to move from NYC.
 Are you looking for daycare or to hire a nanny?
 Consider your options and see which one makes more sense for you.
 For example, if you’re thinking of having an au pair, you’ll need space to house an extra person—something that might be impractical in the city.